 - Graduate Thesis Advisor: Desire for Thinness Versus Desire for Health.
 Master's Thesis, West Virginia University.

-For more than 10 years, Dr. Lazorchak served as the faculty advisor for the Student Marketing Association; service learning projects were undertaken by this group annually.
+For over 10 years, Dr. Lazorchak served as the faculty advisor for the Student Marketing Association; service learning projects were undertaken by this group annually.
 Projects typically focused on collaborations between student teams and local small business owners to expand and strengthen current marketing efforts.

-Dr. Lazorchak has served on numerous university committees including the Guttman Student Research Grant Committee, Career Services Advisory Board, Career Services Executive Board, General Education Committee, Forum Communication Committee, Middle States Accreditation Committee, Service-Learning Committee, Marketing Outreach Committee and Tenure Committee, among others.
+Dr. Lazorchak has served on numerous university committees including the Guttman Student Research Grant Committee, Career Services Advisory Board, Career Services Executive Board, General Education Committee, Forum Communication Committee, Middle States Accreditation Committee, Service-Learning Committee, Marketing Outreach Committee, Faculty Evaluation Committee, and Tenure Committee, among others.
 She also has served as the Marketing Interest Group Coordinator in her department.

-Dr. Lazorchak is a member of a variety of professional associations including the American Marketing Association, Marketing Educators’ Association, Marketing Management Association, Society of Marketing Advances, Mid-Atlantic Popular Culture Association, International Textile and Apparel Association, American Collegiate Retailing Association and Fashion Group International, among others.
+Dr. Lazorchak is a member of a variety of professional associations including the American Marketing Association, Marketing Educators' Association, Pennsylvania Women's Press Association, Marketing Management Association, Society of Marketing Advances, Public Relations Society of America, Mid-Atlantic Popular Culture Association, Fashion Group International, Association of Marketing Theory and Practice, Costume Society of America and the American Collegiate Retailing Association, among others.